 Keep Portland Weird Sign

 Keep Portland Weird.
 Although the city is known for its quirky residents and oddball culture, Portlanders have embraced it – some locals would say this is the unofficial city motto.
+Originally used as a marketing tool for local businesses, this unique sign is a part of the city’s culture in its own right.
 Find the sign on 3rd Street between Burnside and Ankeny.

 Looking for somewhere to stay downtown?
 Book into one of the best hotels near Portland Art Museum with Culture Trip.